domapic/domapic-base/README.md

 	* Multi-instanciable.
 Start many services instances providing different names.
 	* CLI commands to stop or display logs.
 	* Extensible with your own commands.
-* __Unit Testing__ stubs and mocks.
-	* A set of mocks ans stubs is exposed in order to make easier to develop unit tests in packages that are using this one.

 ---